 Our school organisation is flexible to ensure that we can provide the very best for every child/young person.
 There may be little change between class groups in some school years as we have two special care groups and four classes for the seventeen age groups between nursery and sixth form.
+It is usual for there to be more secondary than primary pupils as more pupils transfer to us from mainstream schools than begin with us in their early years.
 School is arranged flexibly in the way that best meets the needs of the children/young people attending at the time.